ASaiM/hmp_mock_tests/doc/report/report.md

 \label{unassignation_rates}
 \end{table}

-We also have unexpected taxonomic assignations.
-For ASaiM, several species are identified as "unclassified" (Table \ref{asaim_unexpected_species}):
+With both *EBI metagenomics* and ASaiM, some observed taxonomic assignations are unexpected.
+For ASaiM, 3 species in each sample are identified as "unclassified" (Table \ref{asaim_unexpected_species}).
+They are affiliated to the correct genus but not to the species.
+As the expected assignation is know, these unclassified sequences may be due to incomplete annotations in reference database.

 \begin{table}[h!]
 \centering